 GOVERNMENT ISSUE – LEGLESS BULL (1981)

 Government Issue wrote fast, angry songs renouncing the “cool guy” aesthetic many punks had adopted.
 “Rock n Roll Bullshit” probably sums this up best; John Stabb growls about how he’s sick of the Clash and the Ramones and Supertramp and so on.
-So what’d Government Issue in response to being bored of what was being handed to them?
+So what’d Government Issue do in response to being bored of what was being handed to them?
 They released Legless Bull, a pivotal album that helped shaped DC’s punk scene.
 The EP clocks in at barely nine minutes, but delivers ten songs in that span of time.
 They’re quick and barely give you time to realize what they’re about, but you can gather the sentiment from the splintering guitar and what few tongue-in-cheek lyrics you can understand.
 Even when Stabb’s spitting vocals are incomprehensible, the guitar riffs are catchy as they screech over blasting drums.
 The EP features the original version of “Asshole,” about a dude showing up at a show just to be a dick and starting fights instead of listening to the music.
 “Asshole” was later re-recorded with Ian MacKaye.
 The songs on the record flow seamlessly into each other while being distinct enough to play on their own, ending on another song talking shit about stupid trendy idiots, “Cowboy Fashion.”

 FAITH/VOID SPLIT (1982)